Fluffernuttersandwich/Better7D2DbyFNS/README.md

 _Just wait for me to update the ModList._

-**I will post update notifications to Guppy's Unofficial 7DtD Modding Discord Server, on my #fns-smörgåsbord channel. https://discord.gg/qXkMBVHX **
+**I will post update notifications to Guppy's Unofficial 7DtD Modding Discord Server, and SnowBee's**, on my #fns-smörgåsbord channel.  https://discord.gg/8Pt46uCE

 > [!CAUTION]
 > Sometimes you can keep using the same save-world and safely update to a new version of a ModList.